oneoasco/iSust/backend/README.md

 ## Technologies Used
 - MongoDB
-- SQL (Specify the database system)
+- SQL (Yet to Specify the database system)
 - Node.js
 - PHP (if applicable)